DecisionsDev/decision-engine-observer-sample/README.md

 Response/Request Classes:

+The response object contains an EngineTrace

 TraceElement:

+This is esentially a wrapper for a String message.
+An EngineTrace contains a list of TraceElement messages that were created when the observer was sent a notification by the engine.

 EngineTrace:

-We also added an xml wrapper so it behaves properly in htds.
+This class contains/stores a list of TraceElements.
+There are also some boolean variables that can be turned off to turn off parts of the observer trace (traceRules, traceRuleFlows, traceAgenda).
+We added an xml wrapper so it behaves properly in htds.
+When the observer is notified of something by the engine, a TraceElement with a message is added to this EngineTrace.

 EngineObserverDE: